Looking for an apartment, hostel or hotel in the foothills of the snowy mountains? We've know a few of the best places to stay.

 If you have the ability to drive, there’s only one place to be, and that’s Wildbrumby Cafe Restaurant, halfway between Jindabyne and Thredbo.
 It might call itself a ‘cafe’ and ‘restaurant’ but it moonlights as a schnapps distillery, and serves its own brand of schnapps.
 Your tipple has been ordered.
 (Corner of Wollondibby Rd and the Alpine Way)

-They meet up the first Sunday of the month and if you’re really nice to them, they may even let you ride in one of their flying machines.
+They generally meet up the first Sunday of the month and if you’re really nice to them, they may even let you ride in one of their flying machines.

 Jindabyne doesn’t shut down for summer, either.
 When the weather warms up, there’s surprisingly a lot to do in this beautiful valley, including trout fishing, water sports, horseback riding, the famous Snowy Mountains Muster and wine tastings.
 Fall in love with Jindabyne this winter, return during summer.
 Nothing wrong with that.
 Nothing wrong, at all.